It all started with a tweet…

 The resulting interactive screens project has seen our older folk using interactive screens to access a range of creative pursuits and therapeutic interventions.
 Not only have they contributed to a photographic bank of images of specific interest to rural community groups but have also learned to become active users of social media, email, tablet devices and many other forms of technology.

-In addition, Allied Health Professionals (AHPs) in rural mental health services face extra challenges.
+Allied Health Professionals (AHPs) in rural mental health services face extra challenges.
 With huge areas to cover, they often spend much of their time travelling and – as a result – less time with those needing their support.
 So, working in partnership with NHS Highland AHPs and local people with dementia, we used digital technology to bridge the gap.

 The introduction of an interactive smart television screen to the Helmsdale Village Hub in 2015 proved an immensely valuable and unexpected resource for instinctive reminiscence work, access to shopping, films and entertainment as well as the remote delivery of health programmes around exercise, nutrition and diet for those attending the Hub.
 More importantly, these activities are helping to reduce isolation and loneliness for local people.